 No Limit Symposium: Critical reflections on the role of experimentation, sensory play and collaboration in art making

-Experimentation, play and collaboration are fundamental elements in the formation of our identity and the world around us.
-As artists, these methods are used to explore new ideas and test boundaries.
+We looked at how experimentation, play and collaboration are fundamental elements in the formation of our identity and the world around us and as artists, these methods are used to explore new ideas and test boundaries.

-This symposium will respond to the exhibition No Limit, a group show bringing together new work by nine artists with complex learning disabilities based in Camden, London, and part of the Peperfield Art Project.
+The symposium was held in response to the exhibition No Limit, a group show curated by Phoebe Barnicoat and Pia Bramley bringing together new work by nine artists with complex learning disabilities based in Camden, London, and part of the Peperfield Art Project.

 Sarah McEvoy & Phoebe Barnicoat – Artist Facilitators of the Peperfield Art Project and ActionSpace.
 Phoebe Barnicoat is co-curator of No Limit.
 In 2015, she was awarded a Winston Churchill Fellowship to research new platforms for artists with developmental disabilities in the US and Canada.
 She is also a postgraduate student at the Royal Drawing School 2018